Dan Jones (composer): Career

 He has also created music and soundscapes for large scale public artworks.
-He is the co-creator of Sky Orchestra where music is played from seven hot air balloons positioned over a city, making it one of the largest sound works in the world.
+He is the co-creator, with artist Luke Jerram, of Sky Orchestra where music is played from seven hot air balloons positioned over a city, making it one of the largest sound works in the world.
 After an initial informal performance in Bristol in 2003, Sky Orchestra was first successfully staged in Birmingham commissioned by Fierce! and was later re-commissioned by Fierce and the Royal Shakespeare Company as part of the Complete Works Festival.
 Sky Orchestra opened the Sydney Festival in 2007 and has also toured to Canada and Switzerland.
 He also produced the sound design for "Listening Posts, an art work by Daphne Wright to commemorate the Irish emigrants who left Cork's harbourside which produces an ever changing sound score throughout the year.
 His most recent work is Suburban Counterpoint subtitled "Music for Seven Ice Cream Vans" which was co-commissioned by London International Festival of Theatre (LIFT), Norfolk and Norwich Festival and The Sydney Festival.
 In an idea dating back to 2000 the work, as the title suggests, uses seven ice cream vans to produce a surround sound score which inhabits an entire neighbourhood at once.

 Other works include the score for the Rambert Dance Company's "Slippage" by choreographer William Tuckett.
 His music has been used by The European Space Agency and incorporated into Isaac Julien's Paradise Omeros which is exhibited at Tate Modern, London.

 He is founding member and co-artistic director of Sound and Fury Theatre Company whose productions pioneer the immersive use of experimental sound design.
-He recently co-directed and sound designed the theatre production "Kursk" which toured the UK after a sellout run at the Young Vic theatre in London.
+He co-directed and sound designed the theatre production Kursk which toured the UK after a sellout run at the Young Vic theatre in London.
+It was also performed at the Drill Hall in Edinburgh in 2009 at the festival and at the Sydney Opera House in 2011.